Edwards-R/understanding_docs/understandings/intro.md

 >
 > Next page goes into the Understandings system
 >
 > We can now write an Interpretation in one, albeit fairly long, line.
 This line, according to the principles of Interpretations, carries the entire taxonomic and nomenclatural status in it.
+The next step is to examine the Understandings System to see how this information is created and maintained.
 ---